livewire/docs/source/docs/events.blade.md

 There are multiple ways to fire events from Livewire components.

 ### Method A: From The Template {#from-template}
-This method is twice as fast as Method B, so it is the preferred usage.
+This method is faster than Method B, so it is the preferred usage. (fewer server roundtrips)

 @code
 <button wire:click="$emit('showModal')">